tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Mediation-analysis.md

 In replicating the analysis for this tutorial, it's crucial to note that the authors of our example used an Instrumental Variable (IV) approach, which adds a layer of complexity to the regression analysis.
 Let's break down the steps to understand this better.

-Our chosen instrumental variable for women's labor force participation is the presence of a wartime factory in counties with high wartime casualties.
 {{% tip %}}

 For an introduction to an instrumental variable regression, look at this [building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/iv/).

 {{% /tip %}}

-To implement the IV approach, we first run a "`first-stage`" regression, represented by the following formula:
+Our chosen instrumental variable for women's labor force participation is the presence of a wartime factory in counties with high wartime casualties.To implement the IV approach, we first run a "`first-stage`" regression, represented by the following formula:

 <br>